-Leah Messer’s Daughter Spends Time With Jeremy Calvert’s Girlfriend Brooke Wehr
+Leah Messer’s Daughter Spends Time With Jeremy Calvert’s Girlfriend, Brooke Wehr

-Leah Messer’s youngest daughter, four-year-old Adalynn, recently turned up on the Instagram page of Jeremy Calvert’s on-again, off-again girlfriend Brooke Wehr.
+Leah Messer’s youngest daughter, 4-year-old Adalynn, recently turned up on the Instagram page of Jeremy Calvert’s on-again, off-again girlfriend, Brooke Wehr.

 Following new of their reconciliation weeks ago, Brooke Wehr further confirmed that she and Jeremy Calvert were most definitely back on when she stepped out with his daughter over the weekend.

-“Batman has arrived,” Brooke Wehr wrote in the caption of a photo of her daughter McKenna posing with Adalynn and a man dressed up like Batman.
+“Batman has arrived,” Brooke Wehr wrote in the caption of a photo of her daughter, McKenna, posing with Adalynn and a man dressed up like Batman.

 A short time later, she added, “and Elsa,” with another photo that featured a woman dressed as Elsa from the movie Frozen.